LikeTheSalad/android-stem/README.md

 What is it
 ---
-Android String XML Reference is a Gradle plugin which resolves placeholders of XML strings referenced into other XML strings at buildtime.
-You won't have to write any Java or Kotlin code into your project to make it work and you will still be able to access to the 'resolved' strings the same way as with any other manually added string to your XML files.
+TBD is a Gradle plugin which resolves placeholders of XML strings referenced into other XML strings at build time.
+You won't have to write any Java or Kotlin code into your project to make it work, and you will still be able to access to the 'resolved' strings the same way as with any other manually added string to your XML files.